aimms/documentation/webui/gantt-chart-widget.rst

     :align: center

 .. note::
+   The "Now/Today" indication listens to the (local) browser time, which is based on the system time of the user's machine.

-   The "Today" background indication will be shown only if the horizon of the Gantt chart is more than 24 hours.
+   The "Now/Today" background indication will be shown only if the horizon of the Gantt chart is more than 24 hours.

 Viewport control